FAQ

 Why does Parleq need Microphone *and* Accessibility permissions?

 Microphone is for capturing audio (obviously).
 Accessibility is for two things: (1) reading which app currently has keyboard focus when you press the hotkey, so the cleaned text pastes back into that app even if your focus drifts mid-dictation; (2) synthesizing the paste keystrokes via CGEventTap — macOS's standard mechanism for system-wide hotkey + paste apps.
 Parleq doesn't use Accessibility for any kind of screen reading, keystroke logging, or window inspection beyond identifying the originally-focused app's bundle ID.
+Screen Recording is a third permission, requested lazily — only when you use Reference Windows for the first time, not at startup.

 Customization